davidjpramsay/methodscourse/docs/intro.md

 # How to get started?

-## Structure of Courses

-Each course is divided into 3 sections.

-1. Lesson
-2. Course Work
-3. Notes

 ## Year 10

 If you are in Year 10 and want brush up on some skills to prepare for Year 11 Methods then click on the Preparation course on the menu above.

 ## Year 11

-If you are in Year 11.
+For Year 11 students studying Mathematics Methods click on Unit 1 or Unit 2 on the menu above.

 ## Year 12

-If you are in Year 10 and want brush up on some skills to prepare for Year 11 Methods then click on the Preparation course on the menu above.
+For Year 12 students studying Mathematics Methods click on Unit 3 or Unit 4 on the menu above.

+## Structure of Courses

+Each course is divided into 3 sections.

+### Lesson
+A video covering the main concepts for that topic.

+### Course Work
+Questions for you to practice yourself.

+### Notes
+A typed set of notes covering the main concepts covered in the lesson.